magnars/dash.el/README.md

 #### -cycle `(list)`

-Return an infinite copy of `list` that will cycle through the elements and repeat from the beginning.
+Return an infinite circular copy of `list`.
+The returned list cycles through the elements of `list` and repeats from the beginning.

 ```el
 (-take 5 (-cycle '(1 2 3))) ;; => '(1 2 3 1 2)